lens-protocol/LIPs/README.md

 If you wish to learn how you can contribute to these standards, please follow the guidelines here [contributing.md](./contributing.md).

-### LENS API integration
+### Service Distribution

-If you're interested in integrating the Lens API with your service, please contact a team member who can assist you and provide API-specific documentation but overall its a requirement to have this merged in before that conversation can happen.
-Our focus here is on the Lens ML Open Standards, rather than the API itself.
+Services that are aligned with this standard can be integrated into reach layers and services such as the Lens API with the limit and expect that there are specific resources available for the integration and it provides general value for the Lens ecosystem.
+In such case, reach out to a Lens team member for assistance on API-specific documentation.
+Additionally there are third party services that might also be suitable for integrations or directly to existing Lens clients.